 - Take the 4 oz of dried bananas and rehydrate them with hot water.
 Allow them to soak while you prepare the next few steps.

-- In a food processor fitted with the “S” blade, combine the pecans and walnuts.
-Process until the nuts break down to small pieces.
-Add the oats, apple spice, cinnamon and salt.
-Pulse together.
+- In a food processor fitted with the “S” blade, combine the oats, pecans, walnuts, apple spice, cinnamon and salt.
+Pulse together until they all reach a small crumble.

 - Make your own apple spice seasoning: 1/4 cup ground cinnamon, 1 tbsp ground allspice, 2 tsp ground nutmeg, 2 tsp ground ginger, 1/2 tsp ground cardamom (optional) Preparation: Combine all ingredients and blend well.
 Store in a small, airtight container.